 Even though one could get away using elastic chords to arrest these objects, I highly recommend investing in WANDRD’s own adjustable accessory straps.
 They’re very easy to use and latch simply onto the bag.

 Users can attach accessories on one of several loops found on the shoulder straps of the PRVKE 31.
 Outdoorsman may find these a good place for something like a radio while photographers may, as mentioned before, use these for a camera clip.

-I hesitate to classify the PRVKE 31 has the ideal photography backpack though as it lacks the necessary space to accommodate larger kits and, to be honest, there are better backpacks out there for this.
+It’s pretty close but I hesitate to classify the PRVKE 31 has the perfect photography backpack.
+It lacks the necessary space to accommodate larger kits and there are bigger camera backpacks out there more suitable for this.
 I’d refrain from suggesting it as a replacement for diehard wilderness backpackers too as, while carrying larger loads for longer periods of time, it tends to weigh heavily on the shoulders and is hard to adjust for weight distribution.
 As an all-purpose lifestyle backpack, on the other hand, I can say with confidence that the PRVKE 31 is pretty fuckin’ rad.